UCSD-SUMS/sums-vue/src/README.md

 ## Info

-* SUMS is holding its weekly board meetings for Winter 2023 every **Tuesday from 5:00PM - 6:00PM** in **APM 6402** ).
+* SUMS is holding its weekly board meetings for Winter 2023 every **Tuesday from 5:00PM - 6:00PM** in **APM 6402**
-  * Three board meeting attendances in one quarter are required to become a member.
-To learn more about becoming a member please click [here](./get-involved.md)
+  * **If you wish to become a member please remember to sign in to events and meetings** To learn more about becoming a member please click [here](./get-involved.md).
-* Our events and activities are publicized on our newsletter, on our Facebook group, and on flyers across campus.
+* Our events and activities are publicized on our newsletter, on Discord, and on flyers across campus.
-  * **If you wish to become a member please remember to sign in to events and meetings**
   * **Information, videos, and various resources can also be found for some of our [past events](./past-events.html).**
-* Links to our newsletter, Facebook, Instagram, and Twitter are located at the top-right.
+* Links to our social media are located at the top-right.
 Our email is [sums@ucsd.edu](mailto:sums@ucsd.edu).

 ## Membership